KaoCC/BST-Test/README.md

 # HeteroBench

-HeteroBench is a collection of numerous OpenCL benchmarks
+HeteroBench is a collection of numerous OpenCL benchmarks.

 ## Build